 Aside from unauthorised access and use of information, cybercriminals also deploy ransomware to secure a ransom demand.
 The aim of the 2019 Regulations, which came into force on 11 June 2019, is to address this.
-Measures under the Regulations include sanctions, restrictive measures and offences connected with cyberattacks threatening the European Union or its Member States.
+Measures under the 2019 Regulations include sanctions, restrictive measures and offences connected with cyberattacks threatening the EU or its Member States.

 The 2019 Regulations apply to UK nationals or any body incorporated in the UK.
 They have extraterritorial effect, and their measures are also applicable to conduct wholly or partly outside the UK that is perpetrated by a UK national, or a body incorporated or constituted under UK law.

 The 2019 Regulations restrict interactions with ‘designated persons’ (adopting a similar approach to sanctions regimes).
 Dealing with or making funds available to such persons is a criminal offence.
 The maximum sentence under the 2019 Regulations is an unlimited fine, seven years’ imprisonment, or both.
 At the time of writing, six natural persons and three legal entities have so far been designated.